 Uber is another option that works well in most big cities and locals also use other similar apps called Beat, Cabify and InDriver as alternatives.

-It is advisable that you get a Colombian sim card and always have some data to be able to use transport apps and avoid unsafe situations as prevention is the best advice you can follow.
+It is advisable that you get a Colombian sim card and always have some data to be able to use transport apps and avoid unsafe situations.
+Prevention is the best advice you can follow.

 Another way to reduce your chances of being in a dangerous situation is to know your route beforehand to avoid getting lost.
 Our website has detailed guides on the most popular routes across Cambodia which are worth checking out before you travel.